jaegdi/print-columns/ReadMe.md

     Without column-numbers parameters 'pc' print all columns from input in formated form

+INSTALLATION

+    Copy binary from release page or clone the repository and build it with 'go build' or ./build.sh script in the cloned repository.
+Put the binary in a dir of your PATH.

 OPTIONS

     -file=filename                      read the text from this file,